diraneyya/bug_proxmox_6040/README.md

 > [!TIP]
 > This section is improved by ChatGPT.

 As virtualization evolved from VMs to containers, Proxmox users increasingly seeked to adapt existing VM workloads for Linux containers.
-A critical step in this process involves obtaining a root filesystem archive that encapsulates the operating system's essential contents.
-These archives, however, vary depending on their origins:
+A critical step in this process involves obtaining a root filesystem archive that encapsulates the base operating system.
+Such archives, however, vary depending on their origins:

 1.  **Legacy Archives:** Derived from VM-oriented systems or live system images (e.g., squashfs archives).

     - Tend to include fully populated root folders (e.g. `/dev`).
     - Often omit a leading `./` prefix in the paths within the archive.

-2.  **Modern Archives:** Designed for containerization or specific containerization technologies (e.g., Docker).
+2.  **Modern Archives:** Designed with containerization in mind or for specific containerization technologies (e.g., Docker).

-    - Typically contain minimal or empty root folders, including an empty `/dev`.
+    - Typically contain minimal or empty root folders, including an empty or a minimally populated `/dev`.
-    - Consistently include a `./` prefix in the paths inside the archive.
+    - Consistently include a `./` prefix in the paths within the archive.

 These differences create challenges in Linux container creation, particularly with populated `/dev` directories and paths without a _dot slash_.
-Linux containers manage their own root `/dev` folder, and hence a populated `/dev` in the archive's root leads to failure in container creation.
+Linux containers manage their own root `/dev` folder, and hence, a fully populated `/dev` in the archive's root leads to failure in container creation.

 ### The Current Situation

-The existing Proxmox codebase addresses this by excluding the `/dev` directory during archive extraction.
+The existing Proxmox codebase addresses this by excluding the `/dev` root directory during archive extraction.
 However, the current exclusion pattern (`--exclude ./dev/*`) assumes archive paths that begin with _dot slash_ `./`.
-While this works for modern archives, it is ineffective for legacy archives lacking the _dot slash_ `./` path prefix.
+While this works for modern archives (which, generally speaking, do not have fully populated root folders), it is ineffective for legacy archives lacking the _dot slash_ `./` path prefix.
 Consequently, users attempting to repurpose such archives must manually repackage them —a labor-intensive and unnecessary process.

 ### The Proposed Modification

-The proposed edit is rather simple, which is to change the exclusion pattern from `./dev/*` to `dev/*`, to accommodate the legacy archives in which this failure is more likely to occur.
+The proposed edit is rather simple, which is to change the exclusion pattern from `./dev/*` to `dev/*`, to accommodate the legacy archives in which this failure is most likely to occur.

 Alternatively, it is possible (and cheap) to accommodate **both** archive types, by using two exclusion patterns (`--exclude={,./}dev/*`).